TUVIMEN/lightnovelworld/README.md

     lightnovelworld 'https://www.lightnovelworld.com/novel/shadow-slave-05122222'

-Download guessing from URL with waiting `2.5` seconds and randomly waiting up to `1500` miliseconds for each request
+Download guessing from URL with waiting `2.5` seconds and randomly waiting up to `1.5` seconds for each request

-    lightnovelworld --wait 2.5 --wait-random 1500 URL
+    lightnovelworld --wait 2.5 --wait-random 1.5 URL

 Download from `URL` using `4` retries and waiting `60` seconds between them